tengbao/vanta/README.md

 **touchControls:** (defaults to *true*) Set to false to disable touch controls.
 Only applies to certain effects.

-**Other params:** Each effect has different parameters.
-Explore them all!
+**Effect params:** Each effect has different parameters.
+Explore them all at www.vantajs.com!

 ## Updating options after init: